Sebkasanzew/iOS-coding-challenge/README.md

 # Setup instructions
 This project was developed with MacOS High Sierra and Xcode 9.4.
-UI is optimized only for iPhone 8.
+UI is optimized only for iPhone 8 Plus.

 The following tools are needed in order to build and run the project: 'Carthage', 'git-crypt' All these tools are installable via Homebrew.